LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/id_with_megan.rst

 **MEGAN** works through each OTU and find the location on the NCBI taxonomy tree for each GenBank sequence the OTU had a hit against.
 It then uses the LCA algorithm to assign taxonomy to each OTU.

 Once **MEGAN** has opened and loaded the tree, you should see a very high-level cladogram of living organisms.
 This is the entire NCBI taxonomy.
 To map the OTU BLAST data onto this, you need to load the XML.
-Go to ​:menuselection:`File --> Import From BLAST​`.
+Go to :menuselection:`File --> Import From BLAST`.
 In the Files tab of the window that appears, use the button to the right of the first box to browse to and select your XML file. **MEGAN** will automatically fill the third box.
 It should look something like this:

 .. image:: megan_screenshot.png
 	:align: center

-Go to the ​:menuselection:`LCA Params` tab at the top.
+Go to the :menuselection:`LCA Params` tab at the top.
 Here you will see the parameters that **MEGAN** uses when assigning taxonomy using its lowest common ancestor algorithm.
-For now we'll leave these as default and just press :menuselection:`Apply​`.
+For now we'll leave these as default and just press :menuselection:`Apply`.
 It will take a little while to process your BLAST results (longer if you have a large dataset and/or increased the number of hits returned in your **BLAST** command.

 Once **MEGAN** has finished you should see a reduced version of the taxonomy tree.
 It may not be very detailed: at the top bar, select :menuselection:`Rank` and choose :menuselection:`Species`.
 Have a look at the tree.